-Rockstar Games just deviated from its standard weekly Thursday update schedule and published a consolidated three-week roadmap for Grand Theft Auto Online covering all bonuses, rewards, and challenges through April Fool's Day later this year on April 1.
-This is roughly 20 days of cleared communication space on a Newswire that has mostly run like clockwork, operating on a rigidly weekly schedule for over a decade.
+Rockstar Games has recently deviated from its standard weekly Thursday update schedule and published a consolidated three-week roadmap for Grand Theft Auto Online covering all bonuses, rewards, and challenges through April Fool's Day later this year on April 1.
+That was roughly 20 days of cleared communication space on a Newswire that has mostly run like clockwork, operating on a rigidly weekly schedule for over a decade.

 Well, for starters, the expected window for GTA 6 Trailer 3 is between late April and June 2026.
-This isn't just guesswork.
-It's an educated theory based on the timeline set by Take-Two Interactive CEO Strauss Zelnick earlier this year.
-However, the evidence, while somewhat overwhelming, remains suggestive, and the gap between "something is probably coming soon" and "here is the date" remains wide enough that anyone claiming certainty right now is guessing.
+This isn't just guesswork, but an educated theory based on the timeline set by Take-Two Interactive CEO Strauss Zelnick earlier this year.
+The evidence, while somewhat overwhelming, remains circumstancial and the gap between "something is probably coming soon" and "here is the date" remains wide enough that anyone claiming certainty right now is guessing.

 Rockstar's Newswire has functioned as the company's primary public communication channel for GTA Online content since the game launched.
 Every Thursday, a post goes up detailing the week's bonuses, discounts, featured vehicles, and event modes.
 The consolidated roadmap published in mid-March covered three full weeks of content in a single post, effectively eliminating the need for any routine Newswire activity until after April 1.